SwedishPensionsAgency/Hierarchy/README.md

 - S4: subclass of data frame
 - Validate (add this to S4 constructor, so that it validates the format)
 - Hid delimiter (allow "-", ".", etc.)
-- to_json: converts object to an json string.
+- to_json: converts object to an json string
 - aggreggate: calculates the sum of all children
+- Implement regexp support in aggreggate function

 ## Example